 Well, you might be thinking, well I am a well-educated person, having a decent job, don’t go into political discussions and confrontations so I am pretty much sure I don’t need it.
 Well, you are correct but partially.
 Let me explain the painful story of Pranay Mishra a techie from Accenture.
 He was going to meet his girlfriend after office and was stabbed to death by two bike-borne men.
 This story has been covered by many local and national news outlets that I don’t have to justify it, a quick google search can lead you there.
 Well to make things simple and for the sake of saving my time, the point I am trying to focus is that innocent life could have been saved or at least he could have tried to save himself if he knew some form of self-defense techniques.
 No matter how many degrees or skilled you are your life is at the mercy of someone who has no respect for who you are, what you do.
 So its safe to be prepared than sorry.
-Practicing martial arts doesn’t mean you have to become a fighter or anything but it at least makes you prepared you for the worst situations in life.
+Martial Arts Townsville experts explain that practicing martial arts doesn’t mean you have to become a fighter, it is a healthy activity that can help you keep fit and healthy, you might even be more prepared for troublesome times.
 I too have learned this in a hard way but that is another story for another day.

 Okay!
 Can I really defend myself?